hideyukiinada/transfer-learning/readme.md

   final_tensor = tf.nn.softmax(logits, name=final_tensor_name)
 ```

+As you can see, this is a very straightforward operation.

 # 4. Final words
 Hopefully, this article will help you with your classification task in the future.
 If you have any feedback, please feel free to reach out to me.